10/22/25 06 PM: Jefferson County West End Meeting: Intros, Roads, Fire, Safety

 Outcome, Vote, and Next Steps

-- Decision: No immediate policy decision.
-Commitment to form a working group.
+- Decision: No action taken; agreement to form consistent working group.

 - Next Steps: